-Campbell Hutchinson, artist and writer, has published eight children’s books of animal paintings with original limericks.
+Campbell Hutchinson, artist and writer, has published nine children’s books of animal paintings with original limericks.
 He has also illustrated a book written by another author.
 In 2014 he published a book of his landscape paintings, each accompanied by a quote from noted authors, poets and naturalists about the American wilderness.
-See below for excerpts to his publications and links to purchase on blurb.com.
+See below for excerpts from his publications and links to purchase on blurb.com.

 “Give ‘Em Space,” by Campbell Hutchinson ©2016, a children’s book of paintings and limericks by the author.
 From the author’s Forward: